-The Consumer Rights Act 2015 is the main piece of legislation helping buyers to obtain redress when their purchases 'go wrong'.
-It is in the interest of anyone who sells goods or services to understand the implications of the Act for them and the responsibilities they have under it.
+The Consumer Rights Act 2015 is the law helping buyers to obtain redress when their purchases 'go wrong'.
+It is in the interest of anyone who sells goods or services to understand the Act and the responsibilities they have under it.

 Essentially, the Act states that what you sell must fit its description, be fit for its purpose and be of satisfactory quality.
 If not, you - as the supplier - are obliged to sort out the problem.

-As a business you are required to comply with the Act and in addition you can also use your compliance positively to enhance your customer relationships.
+As a business you are required to comply with the Act.
+Doing so can enhance your customer relationships.